Domain Rules & Business Invariants

 If allowed:C (new root)└── A └── B └── C ← CYCLE!Rationale: Maintains tree integrity, prevents infinite loops in traversal.

-Rule 3: Cascade Deletion Behavior
+Rule 10: Cascade Deletion Behavior

-Section titled “Rule 3: Cascade Deletion Behavior”Rule: Deleting a page deletes all its descendants.
+Section titled “Rule 10: Cascade Deletion Behavior”Rule: Deleting a page deletes all its descendants.

-UX Requirement: Frontend MUST warn user before deletion with descendant count.
+UX requirement: Frontend MUST warn user before deletion with descendant count.

 Rationale:

-- Simplicity: No orphaned pages to manage
+- Simplicity: no orphaned pages to manage

-- Predictability: Clear mental model for users
+- Predictability: clear mental model for users

-- Data Integrity: No dangling references
+- Data integrity: no dangling references

-Section titled “Rule 4: Workspace Scoping”Rule: All entities belong to exactly one workspace.
+Section titled “Rule 11: Workspace Scoping”Rule: All entities belong to exactly one workspace.
 Pages belong directly to the workspace; blocks inherit through page relationship.

-Adaptation for Local-First:
+Adaptation for local-first:

 - Each workspace is a self-contained folder on disk with its own